 Connectivity to Office documents on 64 bit platforms

-Before you can use data from Microsoft Office files such as Microsoft Office Access 2010 (*.mdb and *.accdb) files and Microsoft Office Excel 2010 (*.xls, *.xlsx, and *.xlsb) files in NiceLabel software, you must have installed appropriate database drivers to access data.
-If you have Microsoft Office already installed, you should be fine, because the drivers have been installed with the product.
+Before you can use data from Microsoft Office files such as MS Access (*.mdb and *.accdb) and MS Excel (*.xls, *.xlsx, and *.xlsb) in NiceLabel, you must have appropriate database drivers installed.
+When you install MS Office, appropriate database drivers also install.

 If you don't have Microsoft Office installed, you must install database drivers yourself.
 Microsoft offers the "runtime/redistributable" packages for download.
 Microsoft Access Database Engine 2010 Redistributable for download.
-The same redistributable packages are available on NiceLabel DVD.
-Installing this software will add the necessary ODBC and OLE DB drivers.
+Installing this software adds the necessary ODBC and OLE DB drivers.
 The redistributable package exists in two flavors, as 32-bit and 64-bit installation.
 The version you would install depends on the application that will connect to the Office data files.

 You can download the database drivers from Microsoft: